philippe-bourdeau/docker-lumen/README.md

 chmod g+s ${APPLICATION_CODE_PATH}
 ```

-** The GID 2048 is arbitrary, this is the group I chose to run the php-fpm container.
+*The GID 2048 is arbitrary, this is the group I chose to run the php-fpm container.
 See the Dockerfile.
-(Thanks to Niels Søholm article, go read it if you want to know more about volumes and permissions : https://medium.com/@nielssj/docker-volumes-and-file-system-permissions-772c1aee23ca)
+(Go read Niels Søholm [article](https://medium.com/@nielssj/docker-volumes-and-file-system-permissions-772c1aee23ca))if you want to know more about volumes and permissions*
-**